 3. Offer educational services to the families of participating students.

-The 21st CCLC Program is located in the Comprehensive School Supports and Community Schools, Federal Program Division, New Mexico Public Education Department.
+The 21st CCLC Program is located in the Academic Engagement & Student Success, Federal Program Division, New Mexico Public Education Department.

 21st CCLC Standard Operating Procedures Manual